 Seven Principles of Illusion to Captivate Audiences and Unlock the Secrets of Success

 Puzzles and magic might not seem like the most logical companions, but Kwong sees a clear parallel between the two.
-As human beings, he argues, we are all “wired to solve” problems and “create order out of chaos.”
-His debut book is Spellbound: Master the Seven Principles of Illusion to Gain Influence, Captivate Audiences, and Unlock the Secrets of Success: a guide to bridging the gap between perception and reality to increase our powers of persuasion and influence—in relationships, business, and beyond.
-In 2019, Kwong will debut a brand new stage show, The Enigmatist, teaming up with Baseline Theatrical (producers of mega-hit Hamilton) and one of the production designers of Harry Potter and the Cursed Child.
+In fact, he’d go as far as to say that magic tricks, when broken down, are puzzles.
+“These are things that can be broken down, they are based in science, they are based on being 1, 2, 3, 52 steps ahead of everybody else,” Kwong explains.
+And they work on us because as human beings, we are all “wired to solve” problems and “create order out of chaos.”
+In his book Spellbound: Master the Seven Principles of Illusion to Gain Influence, Captivate Audiences, and Unlock the Secrets of Success, Kwong shows us how to bridge the gap between perception and reality to increase our powers of persuasion and influence—in relationships, business, and beyond.
+In addition, Kwong debuted a brand new stage show, The Enigmatist, with Baseline Theatrical (producers of mega-hit Hamilton) and one of the production designers of Harry Potter and the Cursed Child.